BorysLevytskyi/DeclarativeUnitTesting/Article.md

     return this;
 }
 ```
-Builder's language is even more specific than `Given`'s lanuage.
+Builder's language is even more specific than `Given`'s language.
 So in this particular test cases Builder's method for creating a Sprint is called `ExistingSprint` to express this given more accurately.

-What's cool about templating trough concatenating `Action` object is that builder can stack it's own fixture-specific templates on top of the Default Template
+What's cool about templating trough concatenating `Action` object is that builder can stack it's own fixture-specific templates on top of the Default Template which is again shows how convenient it is to use `Action` based interface to do manipulations with builders.

 ```
 public Builder User(Action<UserBuilder> build)
 {